jboomer/python-isobus/README.rst

 - Implement BAM
 - VTClient : List connected VTs
 - VTClient : Get versions command
-- Test w/Windows & Python 2
+- Test w/Windows
 - comments in scripts
 - VTClient : GUI interface w/ pygtk or pyQT
-- Use sphinx documentation
+- Use sphinx documentation for API
 - VTClient : Read aliases from file, to be distributed with pool?